efremio/mappamondo/README.md

 Install local dependencies by running `npm install` from the project root folder.

 ### Configuring
 The app comes with a data retriever service that reads dummy data from some json files located in `src\test-data\`.
-By changing the implementation of that service you can get data from a real back-end.
+By changing the implementation of `flights-retriever.service.ts` you can get data from a real back-end.

 ### Running
 * Run the app with the command `npm start`